yuexiaofeng/yuexiaofeng.github.io/_posts/2021-10-17-aml-fastai-s2.md

 It's fairly easy, after logging into [Azure portal](https://portal.azure.com), type Machine Learning in the search bar and hit Enter, select Create then Next.

-A couple of mandatory fields I had to fill out or create, but it was straightforward and there were tooltip hints too.
-Advanced configurations like network was possible too but I was feeling lazy and just went with defaults.
+A couple of mandatory fields I had to fill out or create resources for, but it was straightforward and there were tooltip hints too.
+Advanced configurations like network were possible too but I was feeling lazy and just went with defaults.
 Here's a redacted snapshot for the creation page:

 ![ws_creation](../assets/images/20211017/ws_creation.png)